vanemmerik/cuepoints_markers_plugin/README.md

 ### Installation

 Please follow the [well docemented plugin guide on installing plugins](https://studio.support.brightcove.com/players/general/configuring-player-plugins.html) for a Brightcove player.
-This is considered to be a **custom** plugin as the references to the JavaScript file, CSS file and adding the JSON options are essential.
+This is considered to be a **custom** plugin as the references to the JavaScript file, CSS file and adding the JSON options are essential.\
+Key ingredients: The [javascript file](cuepoints.js), [the CSS file](cuepoints.css) and [adding option JSON](https://studio.support.brightcove.com/players/general/configuring-player-plugins.html#add_plugin) to the plugin configuration as _illustrated above_.

+### Disclaimers

+* As this plugin has been created for demonstration purposes it is not officially supported by Brightcove
+* This plugin is not intended for production deployment.
+If this plugin is utilised for production deployment it is done so  at the users or entities risk.
+All appropriate testing, applicable coding standards and security is the responsibility of the deployer/user.
+* It is the users/deployers responsibility to host the plugin files so they are accessible to the Brightcove player.
+* This plugin is not covered under Brightcove's support agreement.